sendgrid/docs/source/API_Reference/Web_API/Customer_Subuser_API/subusers.md

 {% anchor h2 %}
 Disable Website Access To A Subuser
 {% endanchor %}
-Disallow a subuser to login to the SendGrid website.
+Disallow a subuser to log in to the SendGrid website.
 Does not affect email sending permissions.

 {% parameters disablewebsite %}
  {% parameter user Yes 'Subuser must be under your account' 'Subuser to disable website access' %}